ubinfie/ubinfie.github.io/_posts/2024-08-14-adding-to-bioconda-quickguide.md

 As with all bioinformatics and software development in general, things rarely just 'work' straight out of the box.
 My three biggest points of advice:

-- Always copy and paste from other simile tools or packages on the Bioconda recipes repository.
+- Always copy and paste from other similar tools or packages on the Bioconda recipes repository.
 - Take the time to read through the whole log messages (sometimes you can find critical clues hidden amongst the verbose information).
 - Take the time to go step by step trying to follow exactly what Bioconda does during it's own building on Azure with local building.

-I found by taking the time, I learnt very quickly common issues and how to solve them.
+I found by taking the time, I very quickly learnt common issues and how to solve them.

 Worst comes to worst, you can always ask the very friendly Bioconda team on the [Bioconda gitter/matrix channel](https://gitter.im/bioconda/Lobby).